 Almost everyday on my lunch break, I found myself at the airport watching aircrafts take off and land.
 It was fascinating.
 One day, I decided that it was time for me to get off of the sidelines.
 After work, I went back to the airport and took a “Discovery Flight” – which is your first flight in training.
 I ended up taking lessons and became a private pilot in 2010.
 I could write an entire blog post on the experiences I had during training and in the air since then, but that is for another time.
-However, you can watch many of my flying videos here
+However, you can watch many of my flying videos on my Youtube channel.

 I have to say, working at the firm in Florida taught me so much about the business that I have been in for 10 years now, and I am so grateful to have learned and experienced so my time there.
 After 3 years, it was time for me to explore other options that would allow me to continue to grow personally and professionally.
 So, I took to Craigslist.
 Yep, Craigslist.
 It was a Tuesday evening, when I decided to skip my Civil Air Patrol meeting so that I could search for other opportunities.
 And voila, I found a position located in the DC area – which is exactly where I wanted to move.
 I knew that I wanted to be in a vibrant area with youth!
 I applied to the position that night and they called me on the way into work the next day!
 I was astonished.
 It was almost too good to be true.
 I pulled over in the pouring down rain and took the call.
 As it would go, they flew me to DC so that I could interview with the entire firm, for the whole day.
 On the flight back home, I received an offer letter.
 I was in shock.
 I did it!
 I went back to Florida, packed my car with all of my clothes, and moved to DC/VA area in about 8 days.
 It was meant to be – and boy was it worth it.
 In 2011, I joined Glassman Wealth Services as the Director of Operations.